 In Charles Dickens’ famed novel Oliver Twist, Oliver is a young orphan who spends a good chunk of the story as a petty criminal who spends his days picking unknowing pedestrians’ pockets.
 Of course, there’s much to the story, but Oliver’s descent starts by the fact that he has nobody looking out for him and his best interests from a very young age.
 Without parental guidance, he quickly became a risk to himself and others around him, which translates well into what identity security teams face if they leave orphaned accounts unchecked.

 Orphaned accounts, in this context, describe accounts without an associated active user, and the ‘active’ adjective is critical.
 Active identities are those that have current responsibilities within an organization, be it as a full- or part-time employee, third-party contractor, machine identity, or otherwise.
 Many identities require a variety of accounts to access different applications or data sets, as their tasks may vary based on their job function at that moment.
-However, when people (or machine identities) are no longer working in a particular role, or at the organization altogether, those accounts still may exist.
+However, when employees (or machine identities) are no longer working in a particular role, or at the organization altogether, those accounts (and their associated permissions) still may exist in the active directory.
 This is one example of an ‘orphaned account’ that can plague organizations, causing security, efficiency, and compliance risks.
 Orphaned accounts present easy, and sought-after targets for attackers because these accounts are some combination of unowned, over-provisioned, and under-monitored.
 As such, their existence is often a key component of many security audits.
 Harkening back to 1837, there are several key lessons to be learned from young Oliver Twist that organizations can apply to their identity governance practices to improve security and meet compliance and audit mandates.

-4. Assign Ownership.
 While not the central theme of the novel, much can be said about taking ownership of your own destiny and surrounding yourself with positive role models to achieve your goals.
 For orphaned accounts, the same can be said.
 Whether using attestation surveys and campaigns to assign ownership, identifying orphaned accounts to be deleted, or more, the most important thing to do is to start, and start quickly.
-Orphaned accounts that linger can be a tremendous danger, with organizations facing fines, breaches, and more if they are not cleaned up so there should be some urgency here.
+An orphaned account that lingers can be a tremendous danger, with organizations in every industry facing fines, breaches, and more if they are not cleaned up so there should be some urgency here.

 By re-examining perhaps the most famous orphan in literature, there is a lot to be learned about how to approach orphaned accounts through a modern approach to Identity Governance and Administration.
 Learn more about how to get started by reading about the Omada Accelerator, a program to help organizations deploy IGA within 12 weeks and take control over the orphaned accounts across your heterogenous environment today.